 Twitter unveiled its first-ever AI bug bounty program earlier this month.
 The task is to identify bias in its picture cropping method.
-After the META team discovered tiny cases of bias in their analysis earlier this year, Twitter disabled the picture cropping algorithms from public usage.
+After the META team discovered tiny cases of bias in their analysis earlier this year, Twitter disabled the picture cropping algorithms from public usage and latest news post.

 The winners will be chosen using a methodology developed by Twitter’s Machine Learning Ethics, Accountability, and Transparency, or the META team.
 The first-place award will be $3,500, which would be disclosed during this year’s DEF CON AI Village.